podlove/documentation/podlove-publisher/reference/template-tags.md

 **Parameters**

+- **show:** If you are using the "Shows" module, you can set the show slug.
+The button will then be for that show instead of the main podcast.
 - **format:** Choose a button format, options are 'rectangle', 'square' and 'cover' (**Note**: 'cover' has a max size of 300px) Default: 'cover'
 - **style:** Choose a button style, options are 'filled', 'outline' and 'frameless'.
 Default: 'filled'
 - **size:** Size and style of the button ('small', 'medium', 'big').
 All of the sizes can be combined with 'auto' to adapt the button width to the available space like this: 'big auto'.
 Default: 'big'